-A position is available for an independent scientist to lead a programme of research in human physiology and experimental medicine within the University of Cambridge's MRC Metabolic Diseases Unit.
+A position is available for an independent clinician scientist to lead a programme of research in human physiology and experimental medicine within the University of Cambridge's MRC Metabolic Diseases Unit.
 Depending on experience this person may be appointed as a Programme Leader or a Programme Leader Track.
-The position comes with an attractive research funding package that will be renewable every 5 years.
+The position comes with an attractive research funding package that is renewable every 5 years.
 The University of Cambridge will appoint the post holder to a research position at the level appropriate to the career stage of the successful applicant.

 The University of Cambridge has made a strategic commitment to supporting human integrative physiology and experimental medicine within its MRC Metabolic Diseases Unit and Metabolic Research Laboratories (http://www.mrl.ims.cam.ac.uk/), led by Professor Sir Stephen O'Rahilly FRS.
-We seek expressions of interest from clinical or non-clinical scientists at all stages of their independent career who wish to pursue an internationally leading programme of research, which at least in part, involves the utilization and development of state-of-the-art methodologies for the in vivo evaluation of human physiology, relevant to common metabolic disease.
+We seek expressions of interest from clinician scientists at all stages of their independent career who wish to pursue an internationally leading programme of research, which at least in part, involves the utilization and development of state-of-the-art methodologies for the in vivo evaluation of human physiology, relevant to common metabolic disease.
 Experience in the study of disorders such as obesity, diabetes, fatty liver or hyperlipidaemia and expertise in technologies such as the study of metabolic fluxes, energetics or muscle function would be advantageous, as would enthusiasm to engage, either directly or in collaboration, in mechanistic studies of novel pharmacological agents and other forms of human experimental medicine.
 Experience in the recruitment and study of patients with a range of metabolic disorders would be ideal.

 Please quote reference RG11657 on your application and in any correspondence about this vacancy.

 The University values diversity and is committed to equality of opportunity.